LesFerch/DesktopPic/doc/v2/README.md

 **Method 1: Slideshow**

 Displays one or more pictures in a window that has no borders or captions, so all you see is the picture.
 The image window may be positioned manually or set to appear in the center or any corner of any monitor.
 This will give the illusion of the picture being part of your wallpaper, but it's really just another window.
 Any desktop icons in the same region as the picture will be covered.
 Bitmap image formats, such as PNG (recommended), JPG, BMP, WebP (photos), and animated GIFs are supported.

-Transparent background PNG and GIF images are also supported.
-WebP images may be used directly if they are not animated and do not have a transparent background.
-Otherwise, they should be converted to PNG format.

 ![SlideshowExample](https://user-images.githubusercontent.com/79026235/161466468-306353b4-1b48-464d-8a33-3280cba01116.gif)